jakearchibald/jakearchibald.com/static-build/posts/2023/07/against-self-closing-tags-in-html/index.md

 # Opinions

 Although, as an industry, we generally discarded most of the XHTML requirements, this self-closing-tag decoration seems to have persisted, despite being a remnant from a spec that was abandoned over 10 years ago.
-Folks even include the space before the `/`, which was added for compatibility with a browser engine from the last millennium.
+Folks even include the space before the `/`, which was added for compatibility with a browser engine from the previous millennium.

 I think it's a confusing relic from a time past, and I don't think tools like Prettier should be pushing it.
 To make my case, I'll respond to counter-arguments that came up in [a Twitter thread](https://twitter.com/jaffathecake/status/1676843832284004353).